From unemployment benefits and pensions to childcare allowance and more, we explain all you need to know about social security in Austria.

 - Social security for freelancers and the self-employed in Austria

-- Social security for part-time workers, low earners, and students
+- Social security in Austria for part-time workers, low earners, and students

 - Private social security options in Austria